alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/C01_CHALLENGES/C01_Three_Pixels_on_a_Row.md

 10 	Cyan
 11 	Red

 Example 1:
-Red - Blue - Red - Yellow
-1 0 1 1  1 0 1 0
+Red - Blue("Transparent" as screen bg is the same blue) - Red - Yellow 1 0 1 1  1 0 1 0
 B A
 ld a,#BA
 3E BA

+Example 2:
+Yellow - Cyan - Red - Yellow

+0110 1101
+ 6D

 Aid 1: Bin to hex memorising table, then, practicing, conversions will be automatically calculated